RP 208 #2.3 JESUS' FIRST APPEARANCES TO HIS DISCIPLES AFTER HE WAS RAISED UP

 56 And having returned, they prepared spices and ointments, and on the Sabbath they rested according to the commandment.

-1 But on one day from the Sabbath, very early in the morning, they came to the tomb, bringing the spices which they had prepared, and certain others with them.
+1 But on one day from the Sabbath, at early dawn, they came to the tomb, bringing the spices which they had prepared, and certain others with them.

-Note: This scripture also shows that these women came to the tomb to anoint the body of Jesus very early on the bare.
+Note: This scripture also shows that these women came to the tomb to anoint the body of Jesus very early on the Sunday morning.

-#2.33 The women disciples came to the tomb on the bare according to Mark
+#2.33 The Women Disciples Came to the Tomb on the Sunday Morning According to Mark

 MARK 16:1-2 (KJV)